Nav Canada: Space-based ADS-B

-In 2012, Nav Canada and the satellite communications company Iridium Communications launched a joint venture that offers air traffic control authorities the ability to track aircraft around the globe in real time.
+In 2012, Nav Canada and the satellite communications company Iridium Communications launched a joint venture that offers air traffic control authorities the ability to track aircraft around the globe in real time using satellite-based ADS-B technology.

 The joint venture, called Aireon, uses Automatic Dependent Surveillance–Broadcast (ADS-B) receivers installed as an additional payload on 66 Iridium NEXT second-generation satellites launched between 2017 and 2019.
 Nav Canada invested $150 million for a 51% stake in Aireon.

 The cross-linked Low Earth orbit (LEO) satellites make it possible, for the first time, to track aircraft from pole-to-pole, including oceanic airspace and remote regions, facilitating fuel savings, greenhouse gas emissions reduction, and enhanced safety and efficiency for airspace users.
 The added surveillance that Aireon will provide will enable air traffic control to significantly reduce the separation standard in oceanic and other unsurveilled airspace from approximately 80 to 15 NM or less.
 This will allow more aircraft to fly at optimum altitudes and to benefit from the prevailing winds such as the jet stream, further saving fuel and reducing greenhouse gas emissions.

 Aireon CEO Don Thoma estimated that this would result in an average fuel savings of $400 per flight for the three-and-a-half-hour trip across the North Atlantic.
 The annual fuel cost savings for airlines in the North Atlantic alone would be on the order of $125 million.

 In December 2013, ANSPs from three additional countries joined Nav Canada as partners in Aireon.
 ENAV of Italy, the Irish Aviation Authority and Denmark's Naviair signed on for a combined investment of $120 million resulting in a new ownership structure for the company with Nav Canada holding 51 per cent, Iridium with 24.5 per cent, ENAV at 12.5 per cent and the Irish Aviation Authority and Naviair each holding 6%.